 - Equipped with resources to share with neighbors, employees, family members, or customers.

-Michele on FB Live with Theresa Gillie, a farmer whose husband committed suicide.
+Michele on FB Live with Theresa Gillie, a farmer whose husband took his life.
 They discuss the impact on surviving family members, ideas for farmers who are struggling, & how we can better care for the ag community's mental well-being.

 Connect with Michele today!